\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to toric varieties

 \subsection{1-coverings of toric varieties}

 A priori, a 1-covering $\phi:Y\longrightarrow X$ of a toric variety $X$ need not be an equivariant morphism of toric varieties and $Y$ may not even be a toric variety.
-A posteriori, we will see that, actually, this is not the case when $X$ is a \emph{non-degenerate} toric variety (see the following Remark~\ref{rem:fattori torici} for a discussion of such an hypothesis).
-Let us then start by setting the following
+A posteriori, we will see that, actually, this is not the case when $X$ is a \emph{non-degenerate} toric variety, that is: